esl/MongooseIM/doc/developers-guide/mod_muc_light_developers_guide.md

   Utilities shared by other MUC Light modules.
   It includes the room configuration processing or the affiliation logic.

-Only the header file can be found in `apps/ejabberd/include`.
+The header file can be found in `apps/ejabberd/include`.

 * `mod_muc_light.hrl`
   It contains definitions of MUC Light namespaces, default configuration options and several common data types and records.